It's no secret that instant coffee is a popular drink.

 The benefits are quite different, and many people have a preference one way or the other.

-- Instant coffee is great for those who don’t plan to brew any time again soon, as instant coffee will last much longer than pre-ground beans without losing its flavor profile!
+- Instant coffee is ideal for those who don't plan to brew again soon, as it lasts much longer than pre-ground beans without compromising its flavor profile.

 - The instant powder has many benefits for one cup of instant drink preparation when you are on the go or traveling long distances!
 You don't need any special equipment; just add hot water at any time.
 It's also very convenient if you live in an area where freshly roasted beans aren't readily available all year round.

-- However, instant coffee doesn’t retain the full experience of brewed java – it certainly packs a pick-me-up punch with caffeine levels that rival drip coffees but can leave you wanting more depth in taste than fresh ground bean flavors.
+- However, instant coffee doesn't replicate the full experience of brewed coffee; it certainly packs a pick-me-up punch with caffeine levels that rival those of drip coffees, but can leave you wanting more depth in taste than the fresh flavors of ground beans.

 - Ground coffee is obviously more portable than instant, but you can use instant coffee to make some seriously good iced coffee drinks.
 For those who don't need their caffeine fix immediately, ground beans are definitely the way to go for that perfect cup every time.

-- Although instant powdered drinks are made with artificial sweeteners nowadays, some brands are out there that incorporate sugar in the instant powder itself.
+- Although instant powdered drinks are often made with artificial sweeteners nowadays, some brands incorporate sugar into the instant powder itself.

 - Instant coffee is fantastic for those on a budget, as well!
 It can be bought almost anywhere and comes at a much more affordable price than ground beans.